qkunst/collectiemanagement/report.md

     is not accessible by a random registrerd user is not accessible by a facility manager with access to the collection

+Collection::UsersController
+  GET /collections/:id/users
+    shouldn't be publicly accessible!
+    facility_manager
+      should return 302
+    appraiser
+      should return 302
+    advisor
+      should return 200
+      should show users
+    compliance
+      should return 200
+      should show users

 Collections
   GET /collections
     shouldn't be publicly accessible!